Acetyl-l-Carnitine (aka ALCAR) is a popular ingredient in many brain health products.

 Carnitines play a couple of different roles in the body.
 They are first and foremost known for energy production.
 Your body uses carnitines to move fat into the mitochondria where the fat is converted into energy.

-So, what does this have to do with my brain?
+So, what does this have to do with your brain?

 Neurons need energy too!
 In fact, your brain uses more energy than any other organ in your body.
 The use of ALCAR in the brain doesn’t stop there as it is also used for the production of the neurotransmitter, acetylcholine.